SoftwareSystemsLaboratory/prime-pipeline/README.md

 ## About

-The Software Systems Laboratory (SSL) Pipeline Project is a `bash` script that can be executed within a *configured* environment to calculate metrics for a (or multiple) **remote** repositories hosted on GitHub.
+The Software Systems Laboratory (SSL) CLIME Pipeline Project is an example pipeline that computes metrics of a repository.

 The pipeline *only* calculates metrics for the `HEAD` branch of a repository.

+### Licensing

 This project is licensed under the BSD-3-Clause.
 See the [LICENSE](LICENSE) for more information.